-There are indications based on the recent elections that the new administration, and potentially the U.S. Congress, will attempt to dissolve ED, diminish its operational role, and/or transfer some or all of its functions to one or more agencies.
-We continue to monitor developments in this area, but cannot yet predict whether the administration or Congress will be successful in implementing such a proposal or whether such a proposal would disrupt or change the availability of Title IV funds to us and our students or change the rules applicable to us and our schools to continue receiving Title IV funds.
+In March 2025, the President issued an Executive Order calling for all necessary steps to close ED although the executive order did not indicate the process or timing for accomplishing this task nor identify where some of the functions of ED might be transferred.
+We continue to monitor developments in this area, but cannot yet predict whether the administration or Congress will be successful in closing or further reducing ED and/or transferring some or all of its functions to one or more agencies, or whether such a proposal would disrupt or change the availability of Title IV funds to us and our students or change the rules applicable to us and our schools to continue receiving Title IV funds.
+We also cannot predict the success of any litigation challenging any efforts to close or restructure ED.
 Any executive or legislative action impacting ED, the availability of Title IV funds, or the rules applicable to us could have a material adverse effect on us and our institutions.